aurelien-orts/note-de-dev/symfony/dependency-injection.md

     #Create an alias
     Symfony\Component\Templating\TemplateNameParserInterface: '@templating.name_parser'

     #Reference new service.
-This name will be FQCN
+This name will be set with her FQCN
     Symfony\Component\String\Slugger\AsciiSlugger:
 ```